cnnrbrn/sp2/project/index.md

 The home page must include:

 -   A hero banner with an image that is uploaded to Strapi.
+You can find this in the `Home` single type in the provided Strapi project.
 -   A list of featured products.
-In Strapi each product has a featured flag that can be turned on or off.
+Each product has a featured flag that can be turned on or off.
 When the flag is on, the product should be displayed on the homepage.
+You can find the products in the `Products` collection type.

 #### Products page